Sunday, December 22, 2024

-10 Travel Tips for Queer Women
+10 Essential Travel Tips for Queer Women

-We hope that when practicing these tips, you will not only take the proper precautions to travel safely but also prepare for a stress-free trip that will allow you to fully enjoy your next trip.
+Travel safety and awareness are essential, especially for queer women, and especially when they travel as a couple.
+We hope that when practicing these tips, you will not only take the proper precautions to travel safely but also prepare for a stress-free trip that will allow you to fully enjoy your next adventure.
+Photos by Kirstie Pike and Christine Diaz

 1. Do Your Research